stormwright/currencyConverterMVVM/README.md

 The app is built using the modular approach that enables to building robust and scalable iOS apps.
 S.O.L.I.D. based app.

-The engine, core functionality, of the app is held on its own separate project, framework.
+The engine, core functionality, UI presentation of the app are held on a separate project.

 # Use cases
 * Load feed from remote